kevinwh/Bouncing-Ball-Game/README.md

 # Bouncing-Game

-We are designing a simple 3D video game which would let everyone to enjoy.
+My friend and I are designing a simple 3D video game which would let everyone to enjoy.
 The main idea of this project is inspired by some classic and similar 2D games.
 There would be a big cylindrical pillar located at the centre of the game interface, lots of cylindrical rings attached to the pillar as layers, and on each layer, there is an empty block.